chartist-js/chartist/CODINGSTYLE.md

 ### Nested selectors (SCSS)

-In SASS you can nest selectors which is much cleaner and the code becomes much more readable.
+In Sass you can nest selectors which is much cleaner and the code becomes much more readable.
 Nest all selectors but try to avoid nesting without any content.
 If you need to specify some style attributes for a child element where the parent element will not receive any styling use a regular CSS selector chain.
 This will prevent your script to look overcomplicated.